-Digital technologies implementation support tool and guide
+Digital technologies implementation support tool

 Is your school ready to teach digital technologies from 2020?

 This tool gives a model process and plan to support schools with teaching the revised technology learning area.
 It was made for school leaders, school teams, clusters of schools, and boards of trustees to help with change planning.